From the Chair

 Life at the Game Center

 What’s it like to be in the MFA program?
 Our Student Life section gives you a peek at the day-to-day experience of the NYU Game Center.
 You can also check out our Faculty pages for a glimpse at who might be teaching your classes.
-And we have lots of Student Projects online to give you a sense of what our students actually create here.
+And we have lots of Student Projects online to give you a sense of what our students create here.

 Life after the Game Center